Calathea spp.

 Care Requirements

-LightBright, indirect sunlight.
-Avoid direct sun, which can scorch leaves.
+LightBright, indirect light; protect from harsh direct sun which can fade or scorch leaves.

 Growth & Life Cycle